-Indy’s yogis now have a new space to cultivate community and practice, and this new studio is all about inclusivity.
-Haven Yoga Studio, located in Indianapolis’ Butler-Tarkington neighborhood at 309 W 42nd St., aims to be a place where yogis can practice in peace, no matter their size, race or experience level.
+Indy’s yogis now have a new space for cultivating community and practice, and this new studio is all about inclusivity.
+Haven Yoga Studio, located in Indianapolis’ Butler-Tarkington neighborhood at 309 W 42nd St., aims to be a place where yogis can practice in peace, no matter their size, race, or experience level.

 Haven Yoga Studio founder Charlie Redd has been practicing yoga for eight years and teaching for three.
 She says her studio will be a dedicated space for marginalized groups to explore holistic health practices.

 Redd practiced yoga for the first time as a high school student when her dance instructor incorporated yoga into her training.
 When she saw a black woman on the cover of Yoga Journal while browsing her college library, her interest grew.

 “I was like, yo, I can’t believe we do Yoga!
 This is something we regularly do?”
 Redd said.
 “Sometimes it doesn’t register that something is for you or accessible to you until you see other people like you that are doing it.”